chaowenguo0/python-tls-client/README.md

 the orginal FlorianREGAZ can not handle bineary return, it return wrong answers if the respone is video or image.

 the orginal FlorianREGAZ can not post multipart, this fix the problem using files=.

+the library is used to customize the fingerprint of ssl handshake.